EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 Getting started
 ***************

 In this Tutorial we will fine-tune a pretrained Resnet18 backbone for Sentinel-2 Top of Atmosphere reflectance imagery with European Union Crop type Map (EUCROPMAP) labels for a semantic segmentation task.
+The pretrained Resnet18 for Sentinel-2 Top of Atmosphere reflectance originates from foundation model pretraining performed by Wang et al. 2022 on SSL4EO-S12 (https://arxiv.org/abs/2211.07044) and is loaded by torchgeo functions(Adam Stewart et al 2022 https://arxiv.org/abs/2111.08872 library: https://torchgeo.readthedocs.io/en/stable/tutorials/torchgeo.html).

 SpecDeepMap Menu
 ================